 He put his balancing act on display during the first two years of the Honors College’s talent show.
 Performing in front of a panel of judges comprised of Honors College Dean Jerry Herron and various senior lecturers and staff members, Rayyan’s balancing act finished second in 2016.
 He followed it up with an amazing performance this past March that earned him first place.

-Reflecting on his Honors experience, Rayyan said that while there was a lot of work in his Honors 1000 and Political Science 1010 class, he really enjoyed the experiences he has had throughout his first two years.
-Growing up in Dearborn Heights, he was used to going into Detroit, but he would usually just stick to staying on his route to and from home.
+Reflecting on his Honors experience, Rayyan said that while there was a lot of work in his Honors 1000 and Honors Political Science 1010 class, he has really enjoyed these experiences throughout his first two years.